 Long before the arrival of white European settlers, Sullivan’s Island was a territorial stronghold of the Sewee, a Native American tribe found in the region between the Charleston Harbor and the Santee River.2 The name Sewee is thought to mean “islanders”, and the Sewee Indians were a semi-agrarian people that relied on harvesting crops as much as hunting and fishing.
 Although there is very little physical evidence of their life on the Island, it is believed that the Sewee would migrate to the barrier islands during the warm seasons for the exceptional fishing along the Island’s shallow waters and the reprieve the coastal breezes brought from the heat and mosquitos.

 Historical accounts as early as 1670 describe that the Sewee offered an enthusiastic welcome to the first English settlers, offering food, trade and education in agricultural practices and customs.
-Sadly, in as little as 20 years, the Sewee all but vanished from the barrier islands to escape the threat of war and disease.3
+Sadly, in as little as 20 years, the Sewee all but vanished from the barrier islands , either escaping from or largely succumbing to the threats posed by war and disease.3

 European Settlement and Revolutionary War